How Do You Prove Security Awareness Is Working?

 Phishing fail rate became the default metric for awareness programs because it’s easy to understand and easy to report.

-1. It measures mistakes, not defense
+1. It measures mistakes and says nothing about defense

 Fail rate answers one narrow question: Did someone click the simulated attack?
 But what you really want to find out is whether employees detect and report threats.